BestTimesToVisit.com Logo

 Beyond Naqsh-e Jahan Square, what are some hidden gems or lesser-known places to visit in Isfahan?

-Isfahan is generally safe for tourists, but it's always wise to be aware of your surroundings and take standard precautions against petty theft.
-The Iranian Rial is the local currency, but US dollars are also widely accepted, particularly in tourist areas.
-While English isn't widely spoken outside of tourist hotspots, learning a few basic Farsi phrases will enhance your interactions and show respect for the local culture.
+Isfahan is generally a safe city for tourists, but it's always wise to be aware of your surroundings and take standard precautions against petty theft.
+The local currency is the Iranian Rial, but prices are often quoted in Tomans (1 Toman = 10 Rials).
+While English isn't widely spoken outside tourist areas, learning a few basic Farsi phrases will enhance your experience.
+Having a reliable offline translator app is also helpful.

 Ready to Plan Your Trip?